2017 Rule of Law Delegation

 U.S. Russian Peer-to-Peer Delegation

-This delegation is part of an on going program that began in the fall of 2016 and has continued through the spring of 2017.
+This delegation is part of a program that began in the fall of 2016 and has continued through the spring of 2017.
 To read more about this program, visit the International Business Innovation Collaborative page.